likhithkp/likhithkp/readme.md

 # Hey There 👋, I'm Likhith!

-An enthusiastic computer science engineer skilled in coding.
-Seeking to leverage solid skills in collaboration, communication & development as a programmer.
+Enthusiastic software engineer with a talent for coding and a solid foundation in computer science.
+Eager to leverage my skills in collaboration, communication, and development to drive innovative solutions.
 <br/>